johnnytemp/vscode-quick-replace-in-selection/README.md

 - https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285

-You could also select only a substring of the match with a leading "`?{<skip group no.>,<select group no.>}`" in the regex input/parameter.
+You could also select only a substring of the match with a leading "`?<skip group no.>,<select group no.>;`" in the regex input/parameter.
-  E.g. An input "`?{1,2}(<)(.*?)>`" will only select the text in-between a `< >` pair.
+  E.g. An input "`?1,2;(<)(.*?)>`" will only select the text in-between a `< >` pair.
 Groups refer to regex's capture group.
 The "skip group" must start from the start and immediately followed by the "select group", otherwise the behavior is undefined.

 ## Requirements